kubernetes/community/contributors/design-proposals/cli/preserve-order-in-strategic-merge-patch.md

 Background of the Strategic Merge Patch is covered [here](../devel/strategic-merge-patch.md).

-The Kubernetes API may apply semantic meaning to the ordering of items within a list, however the strategic merge patch does not keeping the ordering of elements.
+The Kubernetes API may apply semantic meaning to the ordering of items within a list, however the strategic merge patch does not keep the ordering of elements.
 Ordering has semantic meaning for Environment variables, as later environment variables may reference earlier environment variables, but not the other way around.